 What are 4 ways to overcome social anxiety?

 Recognize and prepare for triggers.
-Find out how to rephrase the unfavorable beliefs that cause your social anxiety.
-Overcome coping mechanisms and social skills that will help you get over your anxiety.
-To discover how to overcome social anxiety, try holistic therapy and relaxation techniques like mindfulness meditation.
+Find out how to rephrase the negative beliefs that cause your social anxiety.
+Overcome coping mechanisms and social skills to help you overcome your fear.
+Try holistic therapy and relaxation techniques like mindfulness meditation to overcome social anxiety.

 What is the root of social anxiety?

-Childhood trauma and stressful life events can have an impact on how social anxiety issues develop.
+Childhood trauma and stressful life events can impact how social anxiety issues develop.
 The following are some examples of exposures with established predictive value for severe social anxiety: Abuse can be physical, sexual, emotional, bullying, or peer teasing.